JujuAdams/Bento/docs/0.1/Callbacks.md

 ## Button / Clicking

+!> Button callbacks will only works if you set either the `targetListen` or `castListen` variables so that Bento knows what button to listen for.

 ### ButtonClick

 Called when a button is positively clicked by the player.
 This happens on button release.
 The `ButtonClick` callback can be triggered by either targetted or cast button clicks.